sigmacomputing/sigmaquickstarts/site/sigmaguides/src/07_2023_first_friday_features/07_2023_first_friday_features.md

 Duration: 20

 ### KPI Charts
-KPI chart elements are available for general use **(GA).** They can add a new level of visual interactivity to your Sigma workbooks and keep users coming back for more.
+KPI chart elements are now generally available (GA).

+These new elements add a new level of visual interactivity to your Sigma workbooks, enhancing user engagement and encouraging repeated visits.

 <img src="assets/kpi_chart.gif">

-The following are additional updates to time series KPIs:
+For more information about KPI charts, see [Build a KPI chart](https://sigma.bi/build-a-kpi-chart).

+### Time series KPI updates:

 Change the default display type (the value displayed when not interacting with the trend line) in the **Value** property:
 <ul>